 After the skillet has been preheated for 3-4 minutes, add one tablespoon of oil with a high smoke point.
 Wait for a minute, then move on to the third step.

-Note: We recommend using avocado oil.
+Note: I recommend using avocado oil.
 Not only does it have a smoke point of about 510°F, but it also offers a neutral flavor.

 Step 3: Place the Porterhouse Steak in the Skillet